joeyrideout/joeyrideout.github.io/_posts/2018-2-21-cryptocurrency-has-reincentivized-cybercrime.md

 title: Cryptocurrency has Reincentivized Information Security
 tags: [Industry Insight, Macroeconomic Trends]
 ---
-Think about getting pickpocketed on the sidewalk but only losing an empty wallet.
+Think about getting pickpocketed on the sidewalk but only losing an "empty" wallet.
 No cash.
-Your credit cards, ID, and loyalty cards get stolen.
+Only your credit cards, ID, and loyalty cards get stolen.
 Is it the end of the world?
 Each of these items can be cancelled or replaced.
 You spend time cancelling and replacing them, sure, and you'll have to spend some money replacing some of the cards along with your fancy RFID-blocking bifold, but your life is far from ruined.
 Information Security folks spend a lot of